MimbleCoin/mimble-node/README.md

 Tom Elvis Jedusor for the first formulation of MimbleWimble.

-Ignotus Peverell for creating Grin.
+Ignotus Peverell for creating Grin and the Grin Community as a whole for it's contributions.

+The Developers of MimbleWimbleCoin for creating MWC and the MWC Community as a whole for it's contributions.

 Andrew Poelstra for his related work and improvements.